[Rev. 1/25/2023 4:12:06 PM--2022R1]

 NRS 686A.670 Applicability.
 The provisions of NRS 686A.600 to 686A.730, inclusive, do not apply to a contract of surety insurance issued pursuant to chapter 691B of NRS or any commercial or business policy.

-1. Use an insurance score that is calculated using income, gender, address, zip code, ethnic group, religion, marital status or nationality of the consumer as a factor, or would otherwise lead to unfair or invidious discrimination.
+(a) Use an insurance score that is calculated using income, gender, sexual orientation, gender identity or expression, address, zip code, ethnic group, religion, marital status or nationality of the consumer as a factor, or would otherwise lead to unfair or invidious discrimination.

 1. Notwithstanding any other law or regulation, an insurer that uses credit information shall, upon receipt of a written request from an applicant or policyholder, provide reasonable exceptions to the insurer’s rates, rating classifications, company or tier placement, or underwriting rules or guidelines for an applicant or policyholder who has experienced and whose credit information has been directly influenced by any of the following: